This fast-paced poker variant puts you against the dealer using just three cards per hand, and the basics of 3 Card Poker are easy to learn.

 - If the player beats a qualified dealer, both Ante and Play bets pay 1:1.

-- If there’s a tie, both bets push (are returned).
+- If there’s a tie, both bets push (i.e., they are returned to the player).

 3 Card Poker Hands